A World-Class City With a Texan Heart

-Moving to Houston, if approached in the right manner, can be a great experience that truly broadens your horizons.
-Houston is the fourth largest city in the United States, is a truly metropolitan city that offers a diverse culture.
-The abundance of international companies here attract expatriates from all over the world.
-Houston has a relatively good economy compared to the rest of the nation and the job market is still good, partly because of its plentiful oil and gas businesses.
-Another reason Texas’ largest city is so attractive is due to the abundance of entertainment, which offers expats a truly exceptional leisure experience.
-There is always something going on here, be it a sporting event of one of the professional major teams of the city, an expo, a cultural festival or a new show in the theatre; if it isn’t happening in Houston, it probably isn’t happening anywhere else in Texas.
+Houston started out as a large mudflat and, as such, there’s very little in the way of history and aged culture to explore.
+However, one reason why Texas’ largest city is so attractive to both Americans and expatriates is due to the abundance of entertainment on offer and people living here can enjoy a truly exceptional leisure experience.
+There is always something going on, be it a sporting event of one of the professional major teams of the city, an expo, a cultural festival, or a new show in the theatre; if it isn’t happening in Houston, it probably isn’t happening anywhere else in Texas.

-One of the most important considerations when making an international relocation is where to live in a city that is essentially unknown.
-The Expat Info Desk relocation guide will greatly assist anyone who is moving to Houston to find somewhere to live that is right for their needs.
-The Expat Info Desk Expat relocation guide provides complete information on the many areas of Houston, allowing comparisons between Downtown Houston, Midtown, The Heights, The Woodlands, the Memorial and Galleria area and several others in regards to atmosphere, shopping experiences and residency style; everything you need to know when setting up home in a new city.
+- The Expat Info Desk Expat relocation guide provides complete information on the many areas of Houston, allowing comparisons between Downtown Houston, Midtown, The Heights, The Woodlands, the Memorial and Galleria area, and several others in regards to atmosphere, shopping experiences, and residency style; everything you need to know when setting up home in a new city.

-The Expat Info Desk relocation guide to Houston contains everything you need to know when moving to Houston and covers a wide variety of topics, from getting a Texas State Driver License, a Social Security number and a bank account through to setting up utilities, looking after your pets and organizing childcare.
-In addition the guide covers topics such as finding supermarkets, bookstores, furniture and places to worship.
-Moving to a new city can be stressful and daunting.
-Arm yourself with our relocation guide in order to ensure that you navigate the infrastructure with easy.
+- The Expat Info Desk relocation guide to Houston contains everything you need to know when moving to Houston and covers a wide variety of topics, from getting a Texas State Driver License, a Social Security number and a bank account through to setting up utilities, looking after your pets and organizing childcare.
+In addition, the guide covers topics such as finding supermarkets, bookstores, furniture and places to worship.